Caspar-David-Friedrich-Weg

 Directions

-After information board 8, leave the Mittelhangweg, cross the Hirschgrund to the left over a bridge, and continue on the other side of the valley following the path to the left towards Schöna Castle.
-From the adjoining Elbhangweg you can repeatedly see Schmilka on the opposite side.
-After about 800 m the path meets the Malerweg.
-From here, the Caspar-David-Friedrich-Route and the Malerweg run together in parallel for a stretch to Reinhardtsdorf.
-A steep climb must now be overcome, going up the Aschersteig to Schöna.
-Upon reaching the top, you will be rewarded with a wonderful view of the Schrammsteine and into the Bohemian Switzerland.
-Also, the Zirkelstein and the Kaiserkrone line up southwards ahead.
+After information board 8, leave the Mittelhangweg, cross the Hirschgrund on the left over a bridge and follow the path on the other side of the Grund to the left in the direction of Schöna Castle.
+From the adjoining Elbhangweg, you can always see Schmilka on the other side.
+After approx. 800m, the path meets the Malerweg.
+From here, the Caspar-David-Friedrich-Weg and the Malerweg continue parallel to each other on a single stretch as far as Reinhardtsdorf.
+A steep ascent must now be overcome here.
+It goes up the Aschersteig to Schöna.
+At the top, you are rewarded with a magnificent view of the Schrammsteine and as far as Bohemian Switzerland.
+The Zirkelstein and the Kaiserkrone also line up in front of you to the south.
 The latter is the next destination.
-The path continues straight across the field to the first houses of Schöna.
-There, when you reach the street in Schöna, watch carefully for the turn-off to the Kaiserkrone on the right.
-The ascent branches off somewhat unobtrusively between two houses.
-After the steps, you will find information board no. 9.
-The prominent rock at the Kaiserkrone, on which the "Wanderer above the Sea of Fog" stands, is visible at the foot of the Kaiserkrone, but the view today is partly obstructed by some trees.
-The climb up to the Kaiserkrone is well worth it.
-It is not too difficult, and at the top plateau there are various viewpoints with unique 360-degree views of Saxon and Bohemian Switzerland.
+The path continues straight ahead across a field to the first houses in Schöna.
+Once you reach the road in Schöna, look out for the turn-off to the Kaiserkrone on the right.
+The ascent branches off somewhat inconspicuously between two houses.
+The exposed rock at the Kaiserkrone, on which the "Wanderer above the sea of fog" stands, can be seen at the foot of the Kaiserkrone, but today the view is obscured by some trees.
+A climb up to the Kaiserkrone is well worthwhile.
+It is not too difficult and at the top of the plateau there are various viewpoints with unique 360-degree views of Saxon and Bohemian Switzerland.

-Back down, you follow the Malerweg again through the district of Schöna and take course towards the Wolfsberg.
-After leaving Schöna village, the path leads across a field past a small idyllic pond up to Wolfsberg.
-There, next to a rest area, is information board no. 10.
-Here too, there is a magnificent panoramic view of the Schrammsteine, the Zirkelstein, the Kaiserkrone, and into Bohemian Switzerland.
-From here, the path then leads down to Reinhardtsdorf and past the church back up to the Krippenberg.
-On the last stretch of the path, two more information boards follow.
+Back at the bottom, you follow the Malerweg trail through the district of Schöna and head towards Wolfsberg.
+After leaving the village of Schöna, the trail leads across a field past a small idyllic pond up to Wolfsberg.
+Here, next to a rest area, you will find information board no. 10, which also offers a wonderful panoramic view of the Schrammsteine, the Zirkelstein and the Kaiserkrone as well as Bohemian Switzerland.
+From here, the trail leads down to Reinhardtsdorf and past the church back up to the Krippenberg.
+There are two more information boards on the last section of the trail.

-Upon arrival in Krippen, the hike ends at the Caspar-David-Friedrich-Column, inaugurated in November 2023.
-Created by stonemason Jan Lorenz, the column commemorates the painter's time in Krippen.
-Inspired by historical signposts that once gave guidance to the artists of Romanticism, it marks the end of the hike.
+Once in Krippen, the hike ends at the Caspar David Friedrich Stele, which was only inaugurated in November 2023.
+The stele, created by stonemason Jan Lorenz, commemorates the painter's time in Krippen.
+It marks the end of the hike in the style of historical signpost pillars, which once provided orientation for Romantic artists.

 Tour information